Selecting vulnerability checks

 If you want to perform checks for potential vulnerabilities, select the appropriate check box.
 For information about potential vulnerabilities, see Setting up scan alerts.

 Correlate reliable checks with regular checks

 If you want to correlate reliable checks with regular checks, select the appropriate check box.
 With this setting enabled, InsightVM puts more trust in operating system patch checks to attempt to override the results of other checks that could be less reliable.
-Operating system patch checks are more reliable than regular vulnerability checks because they can confirm that a target asset is at a patch level that is known to be not vulnerable to a given attack.
+Operating system patch checks are more reliable than remote, banner-based vulnerability checks.

 For example, if a vulnerability check is positive for an Apache Web server based on inspection the HTTP banner, but an operating system patch check determines that the Apache package has been patched for this specific vulnerability, it will not report a vulnerability.
 Enabling reliable check correlation is a best practice that reduces false positives.

 InsightVM performs operating-system-level patch verification checks for the operating systems supported as recurring vulnerability coverage, including Microsoft Windows, Solaris, VMware, and several Linux distributions.